bookworm6/Data-Science-Final-Project/README.md

 * I think that my largest challenge will be working with the extremely broad categories and dealing with the missing demographic information of people who have not graduated.

 ## Week 12 Update: Preliminary Exploration
+#### What I did:
+This week, I reached out to Neal asking for data on students who have not graduated.
+He said he will be able to send it to me sometime next week.
+In the mean time, I explored the general demographics of whitman college overtime.
+I wanted to make sure that, when I analyze gender gaps in specific subjects, I do so in relation to the demographics of whitman.
+I want to get a sense the average demographics of courses every semester, so counted the number of course, student pairs for every student in a demographic, and I devided that by the total number of course student pairs.
+Weighting the demographics by the number of courses each student was taking gave me the percentage of students in every demographic who would be in an "average" course.

+#### Analysis:
+* Across all Race/Ethnicity categories except International, Women tend to make up a larger percentage of the population then Men.
+However, International is split much more evently.
+* There is a large spike in some demographic categories and a coresponding drop in others in the summer of 2008.
+After examining the courses taught that summer, it looks like Whitman ran two off campus study-abroad programs (a Chinese one and an Anthropology one).
+They were small and were the only courses being taught in the summer, so the demographics of active students that summer could be effected a lot by a difference of only a few people.
+* Most students at Whitman are white, but the percentage of white students trends down overtime while the percentage of students of color and international students trends slightly up.
 <iframe
   src="https://github.com/bookworm6/Data-Science-Final-Project/blob/main/demographics.html"
   title="Description of embedded content"